sjb3d/spark/README.md

 # vkr

-An unsafe rust wrapper for the [Vulkan API](https://www.khronos.org/registry/vulkan/).
+Convenience wrapper for [Vulkan](https://www.khronos.org/registry/vulkan/) in Rust.

 The wrapper provides:
 * Function pointer loaders for the Vulkan core API and all extensions